RafaLinaresMolina/laravel_backend_clinica_dental/README.md

-# Rest API for appointment app for a Dental Clinic IN LARAVEL
+# Rest API in LARAVEL for a Dental Clinic

 This is a project to introduce the use of PhP and Laravel.